osakaii/Battleship_/README.md

-Battle Ship
+Battleship

-This is the django project for battle ship game
+This is the django project for battleship game

 Run this commands to create virtualenv: python3 -m venv venv . venv/bin/activate pip install -r requirements.txt